By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

 Course | 2 sessions, 4 weeks apart | 4 sessions, 1 week apart | 2 sessions, 4 weeks apart |

-“If a patient walks in asking for a skin booster and they have an ageing face, I will be recommending Profhilo.
-The evidence is stronger, the effect on jawline skin is visibly better, and the two-session course is more realistic for most people than chasing four Sunekos visits.
-Sunekos has a specific role in thin periorbital skin, and I do still reach for it there.
-Seventy Hyal is fine in younger skin, but I would not choose it over Profhilo in a patient over forty.” – Dr Duncan Brennand, Lead Aesthetic Doctor, L’Atelier Aesthetics
+“If a patient presents asking for a skin booster and they have an ageing face, the recommendation will be Profhilo.
+The evidence is stronger, the effect on jawline skin is visibly better, and a two-session course is more realistic for most patients than returning for four Sunekos visits.
+Sunekos has a specific and appropriate role in thin periorbital skin, and I do reach for it there.
+Seventy Hyal works in younger skin, but I would not choose it over Profhilo in a patient over forty.”

 At L’Atelier Aesthetics, Profhilo is the skin booster we recommend first for most patients with an ageing face, because of its higher hyaluronic acid concentration and stronger evidence for collagen stimulation.
 Sunekos is the better choice for thin periorbital skin, where amino acids help rebuild the dermal matrix.
 Dr Brennand decides between them at consultation based on the skin in front of him.